Logan (film): Cast

-A mysterious young girl, who is "very much" like Logan as well as Logan's biological daughter.
-She is also subject "X-23".
+A mysterious young girl who is "very much" like Logan as well as his biological daughter.
 On Keen's portrayal of Laura, Mangold mentioned, "If anyone could steal a movie from [Jackman], it would be Dafne.
 She carries, all the time, a slight strangeness."
 In an interview with Digital Spy, Mangold stated, "...
 [Keen] was 11 years old when we were shooting.
 She's a remarkable kid.
 Her parents are actors, and she's kind of a very modern kid.
 Very physically capable.
 Incredibly gifted as an actress.
 I mean, it was a huge risk for Fox to allow me to make a movie where the third point of the triangle was built upon someone so young."
 Mangold stated that the worldwide search for an actress to portray Laura was one in which he was seeking "someone who was bilingual because I wanted a Latina kid—one who was between 10 and 12, and was a credible child."
 He later stated of Laura that: "She's an 11-year-old girl equipped with all the volatility, instability, mood swings, shadows and potential violence of our hero."
 Co-writer Scott Frank pushed for the character to speak as little as possible when he joined the project to avoid making her into a typical kid sidekick, explaining, "I read a few other drafts of the script that Jim worked on, and in all those drafts she was talking from the beginning and had an attitude.
 I thought that was a giant mistake."
 11-year-old Nayah Murphy served as Dafne's stunt double.
 Millie Bobby Brown auditioned for the role before Keen was cast.
 Logan was Keen's film debut.